Louis Vuitton Introduces Its Iconic Trunk To The World Of Web3

 More about Louis Vuitton’s upcoming Web3 launch of ‘Treasure Trunk’

 To acquire the Louis Vuitton Trunk, interested users will have to register on a dedicated page of the Louis Vuitton website starting from June 8.
-The specific details regarding the registration process are not currently available but it has been reported that these NFTs will be priced at USD 41,700 (THB 1.4 million approximately).
+The specific details regarding the registration process are not currently available but it has been reported that these NFTs will be priced at USD 41,700 (MYR 1,91,700 approximately).

 The trunks serve as a digital key that provides owners with access to upcoming products and experiences within the Louis Vuitton realm.
 The Treasure Trunks also represent a shift from Louis Vuitton’s previous collection of NFTs featured in Louis the Game, a free-to-play experience designed to educate users about the brand’s rich history.